AD AGENCIES, MEDIA & BROADCAST BECOMING CREATIVE AGEISTS?

 For senior creatives that want to work on the client or brand side, this is wonderful.
 New opportunities that simply didn’t exist 10 years ago.
 The result however is causing a bit of an ageism in the broadcast, ad agency and media worlds.
 It’s no secret these industries are revolutionizing as digital pushes television cord cutters away from astounding amounts of potential ad revenue dollars.

 As everyone is trying to cut costs, they are laying-off those with the most experience in favour of younger and let’s face it, cheaper creative production.
 Sadly it’s reflected in the work.
-I’ve seen some of the most basic af creative coming from huge names because they are hiring struggling agencies which focus dollars into sales and generally staff largely junior creatives that simple can’t offer the same range, skill, quality or speed.
+I’ve seen some overly basic creative coming from huge names because they are hiring agencies which focus dollars into sales and generally staff largely junior creatives that simple can’t offer the same range, skill, quality or speed.

 Have an opinion?
 Leave it below.